 Besides providing a full line of coverages tailored to the needs of townships, the TOIRMA Program also provides administrative support, underwriting, claims management, and loss control/risk management.

 The Mission Statement provides that TOIRMA will maintain a stable contribution level and we are proud of this accomplishment.
 We also have a long-standing history of paying an annual dividend.
-This year the Board of Trustees declared a dividend returning $2,066,770 to qualifying members.
-During the 26 consecutive year history of dividends, $39,319,056 has been returned to members.
+During the 31 consecutive year history of dividends, over $50 million has been returned to members.

 The TOIRMA Program is governed by a Board of Trustees comprised of five elected township officials.
 The board is responsible for monitoring the operations of TOIRMA and works closely with the Executive Director.
 The Executive Director is responsible for the day-to-day operations of the TOIRMA Program.

 A client satisfaction survey is conducted annually to evaluate the TOIRMA Program.
 All surveys are reviewed and acted upon accordingly.

 The TOIRMA Program is audited annually to assess the accounting principles used and to evaluate the overall financial condition.
 An actuarial study is also conducted annually to measure the costs of providing coverages and estimating reserves for unpaid losses.

 Service to our members remains a priority of the TOIRMA Program.

 If we can be of assistance to you, please feel free to contact our staff.